C.D. Euzkadi

-Club Deportivo Euzkadi was a Basque football club, that played in the 1938–39 season of the Liga Mayor in Mexico.
-It was formed when the Basque Country national football team, which had been touring the world, was refused permission by FIFA, to play any more FIFA affiliated teams due to political issues arising from the Spanish Civil War.
-As a result of this ruling the team decided to stay in Mexico and participate in the amateur league under the name Club Deportivo Euzkadi, a move which FIFA allowed.
+Club Deportivo Euzkadi was a Basque football club, that played in the 1938–39 season of the Liga Mayor in Mexico City.
+It was formed when the Basque Country national football team, which had been touring the world, was refused permission by FIFA to play any more FIFA-affiliated teams due to political issues related to the Spanish Civil War.
+As a result of this ruling, the team, although originally from Spain, decided to stay in Mexico and participate in the amateur league under the name Club Deportivo Euzkadi, a move which FIFA allowed.

 Origin of team

-In 1936 the Spanish Civil War broke out.
-On one side was the Republican faction, supported by the Soviet Union and International Brigades, and on the other side was the Nationalist faction, and supported by the Third Reich and Fascist Italy.
+In 1936, the Spanish Civil War broke out.
+On one side was the Republican faction, supported by the Soviet Union and International Brigades, and on the other side was the Nationalist faction, supported by the Third Reich and Fascist Italy.

 The Basque regional Government in the north of Spain sided with the Republican Government.

 In 1937 in the midst of the civil war, José Antonio Aguirre, the first president of the Basque Country (then known as Euzkadi, and currently Euskadi), decided to send the Basque national football team abroad with the duel aim of raising money to take care of the many refugees fleeing the conflict, and also as a form of propaganda to let the world know there was a Basque Government trying to defend itself against the Nationalists.

-This team left Bilbao on 24 April 1937, before arriving in Paris for their first match on 26 April.
+This team left Bilbao on April 24, 1937, arriving in Paris for their first match on April 26.
 They toured Europe in the summer of 1937, visiting France, Czechoslovakia, Poland, the Soviet Union, Denmark and Norway, playing a mixture of national and league sides.
 They had great success, losing only 4 out of 20 matches, and winning 14.

-However their homeland, the Basque Country, was taken by the Nationalist forces, who set up a rival Spanish football federation that demanded the Basque team return to Spain, but the players refused and, traveling aboard the steam ship Ile-de-France which set sail from Le Havre in August 1937, they traveled to Mexico to fulfill their contract to play a series of matches there.
-At this point the team began to have problems with FIFA.
-As the team was travelling FIFA informed the Mexican Football Federation that it was not allow to let any of its teams play the Basques, giving no reason.
-But the Mexican Federation ignored FIFA's instruction and on 3 November 1937 the federation's president and several other important dignitaries were in Veracruz to greet the team when their ship docked.
+However, their homeland, the Basque Country, was taken by the Nationalist forces, who set up a rival Spanish football federation that demanded the Basque team return to Spain, but the players refused to do so, and traveling aboard the steam ship Ile-de-France which set sail from Le Havre in August 1937, they traveled to Mexico to fulfill their contract to play a series of matches there.
+At this point the team began to several have problems with FIFA.
+As the team was traveling, FIFA informed the Federación Mexicana de Fútbol (FMF) that it was not to allow any of its teams to play the Basques, giving no specific reason why.
+However, the Federación Mexicana de Fútbol ignored FIFA's instruction, and on November 3, 1937, the federation's president and several other important dignitaries were in the city of Veracruz to greet the team when their ship docked.

 In its first visit to Mexico, the Basques competed against the Mexico national team four times, winning three of the matches.
-Also, they played five matches against teams from the Primera Fuerza league, winning three and losing one, and one game against Jalisco State which they won.
+Also, they played five matches against teams from the Primera Fuerza league, winning three and losing one, and one game against Selección Jalisco, which they won.